turingschool/front-end-curriculum/lessons/module-2/oop-1-making-objects-with-constructor-functions-and-classes.md

 | **Focal Point** | Functions | Instructions | Objects |
 | **Data/Behavior** | Separate: distinctly different| Global: shared by functions| Encapsulated: single location|

-You can read more about the differemces in these paradigms <a href="https://levelup.gitconnected.com/functional-object-oriented-procedural-programming-644feda5bcfc" target="\__blank">here</a>.
+You can read more about the differences in these paradigms <a href="https://levelup.gitconnected.com/functional-object-oriented-procedural-programming-644feda5bcfc" target="\__blank">here</a>.

 # OOP
 Object Oriented Programming (OOP) will be our primary focus for this lesson - which is an approach that structures your code around objects rather than functions and procedures. *(Functional and procedural programming are beyond the scope of this lesson.)*